godotengine/godot-docs/tutorials/editor/using_the_web_editor.rst

 .. note::

-    If you run into performance issues on Firefox, try using a Chromium-based browser as these are known to perform better in WebGL applications.
+    If you run into performance issues on Firefox, try using a Chromium-based browser as these may perform better in WebGL applications.

 .. _doc_using_the_web_editor_limitations: